yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/Exercises.txt

        Thus the total complexity is :math:`n*O(1) + n*O(1) + m*O(1) < n*(3*O(1)) = O(n*1) = O(n)`

-.. question:: 0101 Determine the complexity of the following task: Add up all of the entries of an :math:`n\cross n` matrix
+.. question:: 0101

+     Determine the complexity of the following task: Add up all of the entries of an :math:`n\times n` matrix